Raptor Research Foundation

 Workshops

-The RRF will be hosting a day of workshops on Wednesday, October 23, 2024 at the annual conference.
-Workshops are available to all conference participants with discounted rates available for students and Early Career Raptor Researchers (up to 3 years post-graduation) that are current members of RRF.
+Workshops are available to all conference participants with discounted rates available for students, Early Career Raptor Researchers (<3 years post-graduation) that are current members of RRF, as well as special-country conference participants.

-Please note the workshops will occur on the day before the scientific program commences and will require that participates arrive at the conference venue by 8:00 am on Wednesday, October 23.
-A fee will be charged for each workshop to help defray room rental and supplies.
+Please note some workshops will occur before the day before the scientific program commences and will require that participants arrive at the conference venue by 8:00 am on Tuesday, October 14.

 Participant cap: 15